-If you’re uninterested in applying for a travel rewards credit card, there are plenty of alternatives.
+If you’re uninterested in applying for a travel rewards credit card from Chase, American Express, or anyone else, there are plenty of alternatives to take advantage of hotel rewards or frequent flyer programs.
 All earn rewards, none require new credit accounts, and some demand no out-of-pocket spending at all.

 Open a Savings Account That Earns Miles Instead of Interest

 Travel rewards credit cards earn points or miles on eligible purchases.
 In other words, they ask cardholders to spend money to make money, as the cliche goes.